ipfs/team-mgmt/hangouts.md

 * Greet everyone, announce the name of the sync and the agenda as the first action of after the broadcast went live.
 * Run through the sync...
+* As a last action:
+  * say thanks to everyone,
+  * announce the next sync, if there is one
-* As a last action say thanks to everyone, and good bye to all listeners then click the "Stop broadcast" button.
+  * say good bye to everyone,
+  * then click the "Stop broadcast" button.

 ## Make videos private